pingzing/rusty-build-light/README.md

 If we're using Raspbian "Jessie" or later, we can use systemd.
 If you're using something earlier...Google it, I dunno.

-To create a new systemd service, create a file named `rusty-build-startup.service` in `/lib/systemd/system`.
+To create a new systemd service, create a file named `build-light.service` in `/lib/systemd/system`.
 Its contents will need to look something like the following:

 ```ini
 [Unit]